 That the weights are consistent for a register variable, such as gender, means that the sum of the weights in the responses in the LFS equals the number of the population for each category of the register variable, such as the number of men and the number of women in the population

-Quarterly figures from LFS are not seasonally adjusted
+The monthly figures are seasonally adjusted using X13-ARIMA-SEATS.

 We use international standards for definitions, which means that the results of the Norwegian LFS can be compared to results in other countries.

 There are times series breaks between 1995 and 1996, and between 2005 and 2006.

 The estimation method which we started to use in 2018 uses more registers that will reduce non-response bias and sample uncertainty.
 This leads to a slightly lower level of employed and almost correspondingly higher levels for people outside the workforce than the previous method.
 The total number of unemployed changes only a little.
 To get the most comparable figures, the time series are revised back to 2006 in our StatBank.
 However, the adjustments vary slightly between groups and over time.